lflyew/Team-Profile-Generator/README.md

   ## Description

-  A step by step user input through node to generate a well organized, professional and detailed README file.
+  A step by step command line application in Node.js that takes in information about employees on a project team and generates an HTML webpage that displays summaries for each person.

   ## Table of Contents
   - [Description](#description)